 To ensure you experience everything Arnhem Land has to offer, we recommend visiting during the Dry (May – October).
 Whilst you’ll see the land come alive during the Wet, there’s a chance that roads and tours can close due to flooding, and we wouldn't want you to miss out.

 Best time to visit Tennant Creek

 Being located in the middle of the Territory, it’s likely you’ll spend a night in Tennant Creek if you’re travelling by car or camper.
-The weather here follows the four seasons but you should still expect sunny blue skies most of the year.
+The weather here follows the 4 seasons but you should still expect sunny blue skies most of the year.
 Perfect for your visit to the beautiful Karlu Karlu (The Devils Marbles) which are located just one hour south.

-Late Autumn (May) and early Spring (September) is your best bet for a comfortable journey with daily temperatures between 18–30°C. Being a desert climate, it can get cool overnight so we recommend you pack a jumper just in case.
+Late Autumn (May) and early Spring (September) are your best bet for a comfortable journey with daily temperatures between 18–30°C. Being a desert climate, it can get cool overnight so we recommend you pack a jumper just in case.